About Coast

 Your ability to work well with others is more important than your technical skills.

-Having technical experience and knowledge is important to us, but only if it is coupled with EQ.
-Not only are we diverse in our abilities, backgrounds, and personalities, but so are our customers.
-As an early stage company, it is critical to us that we only hire people who recognize the importance of empathy and emotional intelligence.
+Having technical experience and knowledge is important to us but only if it is coupled with EQ.
+Not only are we diverse in our abilities, backgrounds and personalities, but so are our customers.
+As an early-stage company, it is critical to us that we only hire people who recognize the importance of empathy and emotional intelligence.

 In the past, we have passed on technically gifted candidates because they did not share our mindset around how to work as a team.
 As a small but nimble team, we operate with the assumption that everyone is working toward the same goal: creating the best experiences for our users.
-To that end, we look for people who are empathetic and curious, who have opinions but don’t assume they are always right, operate with an innate sense of urgency, are willing to take smart risks, and take ownership of their work.
+To that end, we look for people who are empathetic and curious, who have opinions but don’t assume they are always right, operate with an innate sense of urgency, are willing to take smart risks and take ownership of their work.

 During the interview process, we gauge this through the different formal (1-1 discussions) and informal (grabbing food with the team) interactions we have with each candidate.
 We hope candidates do the same evaluation of us.
 Ultimately, even the most brilliant minds cannot build good products if they can’t work well together.
-This is twofold for us as we serve a wide variety of customers ranging from restaurants, to retail, to medical offices.
+This is twofold for us as we serve a wide variety of customers ranging from restaurants, to manufacturing, to medical offices.

 Creative + Innovative